Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       -h, --help            show this help message and exit --annotation_folder ANNOTATION_FOLDER, -g ANNOTATION_FOLDER
                             It is for comparing transcript assembly and genome annotation gff file.
-It can use annotation gff file as reference and modify transcript assembly file.
-If you want to do it, please assign the annotation gff folder.
-Otherwise, don't turn it on.
+This function can use annotation gff file as reference and modify transcript assembly file, If the genome annotation gff folder is provided.
       --length LENGTH, -l LENGTH
                             The minimum width of transcript.
-It is for comparing to annotation file(--annotation_folder).
-If you want
+It is for comparing to annotation file (--annotation_folder).
+If
-                            to compare with annotation files, it will be the final output.
-If you don't want to compare with annotation files, --width would be minimum length for the final output.
+                            --annotation_folder is assigned, it will be the final output.
+Otherwise, --width would be minimum length for the final output.
 The default is 20.
       --tex_wig_path TEX_WIG_PATH, -tw TEX_WIG_PATH
                             The path of TEX+/- wig folder.
       --frag_wig_path FRAG_WIG_PATH, -fw FRAG_WIG_PATH